David-Baron/ugc-transliterator/README.md

 Transliterator
 ===============

-Surname transliteration from cyrillic surnames into Latin in its most popular form.
+Transliteration from cyrillic surnames into Latin in its most popular form.

 Install
 ---------